NoeBerdoz/pgbackrest-expire-retention/README.md

 When entering a new year, the retention will stick to the monthly approach for the last 365 days.

 ---
+# Potential improvements
+- Optimize the <365 days retentions
+- Make the retention strategy configurable
+- What if this was all set in an Odoo module
+---

 Feel free to customize the content as needed for your specific project.